US STOCKS-Futures jump on Trump's restart plan, coronavirus drug hopes

+"With news of a potential beneficial treatment on the same day that Trump laid out plans to re-open the U.S. economy, there is a clear optimism over the possibility that some semblance of normality could soon return," Joshua Mahony, senior market analyst at IG in London wrote in a note.
+At 7:39 a.m.
+ET, Dow e-minis were up 717 points, or 3.06%, S&P 500 e-minis were up 77.5 points, or 2.78% and Nasdaq 100 e-minis were up 170.25 points, or 1.95%.

+Big U.S. lenders rebounded in premarket trading with Bank of America Corp, Citigroup Inc and JPMorgan Chase & Co rising between 4.3% and 5.4% after being hammered this week on reporting several billion dollars in reserves to cover potential loan defaults.
+The risk-on sentiment pushed Wall Street's fear gauge below 40, but the S&P 500 is still about 20% away from reclaiming its record high and evidence of a severe economic slump is piling up.

-U.S. jobless claims have now topped 20 million in the past month, while China's economy contracted for the first time in nearly three decades in the first quarter.
-After U.S. banks kicked off the quarterly earnings season with painful forecasts for 2020, investors will look to reports from consumer products maker Procter & Gamble and world's top oilfield services provider Schlumberger on Friday.
+With large-scale production halts putting millions out of work, U.S. jobless claims touched 22 million in the past month, while China's economy contracted for the first time in nearly three decades in the first quarter.
+Schlumberger NV said it recorded an $8.5 billion charge in the first quarter, as the world's top oilfield services provider slashed the value of some of its units following a collapse in oil prices.
+Its shares rose 5.7%.

+Boeing Co soared 8.5% on plans to resume commercial airplane production next week in Washington state after suspending operations last month due to the pandemic.
+Procter & Gamble Co rose 0.2% after the consumer products maker posted a 5% rise in the third-quarter sales as consumers stocked up on essentials.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)